danielavescia/goals-app/README.md

-# Goal Tracker: Achieve Your Dreams ✨
+# Goal Tracker ✨
 Welcome to Goal Tracker, your personal companion for setting, tracking, and achieving your goals!
-This app equips you with the tools to turn aspirations into reality, with features to:

 ## Benefits
 Clearly define and categorize your goals.